Limousin – Origin

 Some of Limousin’s many tourist sites

-The chateau of the Marquise de Pompadour, Louis XV’s favorite, also served as a national stud farm where the renowned Anglo-Arab breed was created.
-Lastly, did you know that Richard the Lionheart was fatally wounded at the castle of Chalus-Chabrol, and that Oradour-sur-Glane remains a poignant martyr village, preserved in its war-state as a haunting reminder of history?
+Finally, did you know that Richard the Lionheart was mortally wounded at the castle of Chalus-Chabrol, and that Oradour-sur-Glane remains a village of martyrs, preserved in its war-state as a haunting reminder of history?

 Area: 16,942 km²